Ris345/Twitter-Showcase-App/scratch.md

 2. match the media keys from .includes and tweet file directly to display the correct image
 3. else display an empty div

+Display images in the search page with the rest of the tweets---
+1. run a foor loop with response.data
+2. if tweet has attachments then loop over the tweet
+3. then loop over the index of each attachments
+4. instead of filtering let run a loop to see if each media keys match then return the images that ahs same media keys.